lammps/lammps/doc/src/Errors_messages.rst

    are too far apart to make a valid angle.

-*Angle atoms %d %d %d missing on proc %d at step %ld* One or more of 3 atoms needed to compute a particular angle are missing on this processor.
+*Angle atoms %d %d %d missing on proc %d at step %ld* One or more of three atoms needed to compute a particular angle are missing on this processor.
 Typically this is because the pairwise cutoff is set too short or the angle has blown apart and an atom is too far away.

 *Angle atoms missing on proc %d at step %ld*
-   One or more of 3 atoms needed to compute a particular angle are missing on this processor.
+   One or more of three atoms needed to compute a particular angle are missing on this processor.
 Typically this is because the pairwise cutoff is set too short or the angle has blown apart and an atom is too far away.